MicrosoftDocs/windows-powershell-docs/docset/windows/netsecurity/Set-NetFirewallAddressFilter.md

 - IPv4 Range: 1.2.3.4 through 1.2.3.7
 - IPv6 Range: fe80::1 through fe80::9

+> [!NOTE]
-Note: Querying for rules with this parameter can only be performed using filter objects.
+> Querying for rules with this parameter can only be performed using filter objects.
+See the **Get-NetFirewallAddressFilter** cmdlet for more information.
 See the **Get-NetFirewallAddressFilter** cmdlet for more information.

 ```yaml